Call: 780-482-1414 Email: info@nakatsuiderm.com

 Repeated, prolonged sun exposure may cause skin damage, especially in fair skinned individuals.
 Sun damaged skin becomes dry and wrinkled and may form rough, scaly spots called actinic keratoses.
 These rough spots remain on the skin even when the crust or scale is picked off.
 Treatment of actinic keratoses may require removal of the defective skin cells. which have escaped sun damage.

 Sun damage is permanent.
 Once sun damage has progressed to the point where actinic keratoses develop, new keratoses may appear even without further sun exposure.
-Avoid excessive sun exposure, and protect all exposed areas of the skin using a broad-spectrum sunscreen, such as Anthélios 60 or Neutrogena Ultrasheer 55.
+Avoid excessive sun exposure, and protect all exposed areas of the skin using a broad-spectrum sunscreen, such as Anthélios 60, Neutrogena Ultrasheer 55, or one of our ColorScience sunscreens.

 How Are Actinic Keratoses Treated?